dillmo/Ignotis-Nauts-AIs/README.md

 ------------
 Super Sentry is a Sentry X-58 AI designed to take advantage of Sentry-X58's affinities.
 He tries to use his Photon Mine ability for area control, to tank for his allies, and to use Black Hole Sun to escape and secure kills.
+However, his biggest benefit is his use of tele-bombing midgame.
+He is capable of instantly doing 950 damage and applying 2.5 seconds of silencing, which absolutely cripples his foes.

 **Pros:**
 * Clever at charging Black Hole Sun